-Trump ex-top aide Manafort changes mind, cooperates in Russia probe
+Trump ex-campaign head Manafort changes mind, cooperates in Russia probe

 Trump has the power to issue a presidential pardon for Manafort on federal charges.
 The president has not said whether he would do so.

-“Any attempt by the President to pardon Mr. Manafort or otherwise interfere in this investigation would be a gross abuse of power and require immediate action by Congress,” said Senator Mark Warner, the leading Democrat on the Senate intelligence committee.
+Senator Mark Warner, the leading Democrat on the Senate intelligence committee, said any attempt by Trump to pardon Manafort “would be a gross abuse of power and require immediate action by Congress.”

+Prosecutor Andrew Weissmann walked the court through Manafort’s efforts over a decade to influence power brokers in Washington without acknowledging that he was being paid tens of millions of dollars from pro-Russian politicians in Ukraine, a disclosure required by law.

+“Mr. Manafort engaged in a variety of criminal schemes.
+He did so knowingly, intentionally and wilfully,” Weissmann said.

 Reporting by Nathan Layne and Jonathan Landay; Additional reporting by Karen Freifeld and Susan Heavey; Writing by Alistair Bell; Editing by Howard Goller and Grant McCool